Why Should I Care?

 Detail Manipulation- Sometimes the smallest details, and alterations of those details in scenes give an insight into a director's intent.

-Character Alteration- Norman Bates is presented in two very distinct ways between both versions of the story.
+Character Alteration- Norman Bates is presented in two very distinct ways in the two versions of the story.

-Plot Hole Closure- Van Sant tries to explicitly close some of the minor errors in Hitchcock's film.
+Plot Hole Closure- Van Sant tries to close some of the minor errors in Hitchcock's film.

 Shifts of Overall Tone- The inclusion of a montage changes the tone of the films.

-What Has Changed in 38 Years?- How much is the directors, and how much is the time between the two versions?
+What Has Changed in 38 Years?- How much of what's changed due to the directors, and how much due to the time between the two versions?

 The relevant still shots from each film are included in each section with any relevant footnotes being placed at the bottom of each section, separated by a dividing line.